ozten/id-specs/browserid/index.md

 #### Fallback IdP

-The User Agent SHOULD use `browserid.org` as the IdP when IdP Determination proceeds in Fallback Mode.
+The User Agent SHOULD use `login.persona.org` as the IdP when IdP Determination proceeds in Fallback Mode.

+##### Issuer

+A variation on IdP Determination MUST be followed if `issuer` is provided in the `navigator.id.request` call.

+* regardless of Identity, the value of `issuer` MUST be used instead of the domain portion of the identifier, e.g. `{issuer: 'otherdomain.com'}` with `alice@example.com`, will have the BrowserID configuration at `https://otherdomain.com/.well-known/browserid`.
+* if this lookup results in an error, the UA SHOULD stop as this is an error between the specified root certifier and the RP
+* continue processing IdP Determination with the "parse the BrowserID configuration file as a JSON object" step as usual
+* except that there is no usage of a Fallback IdP

 ### IdP Provisioning